Los Angeles Dodgers: Nicknames

+Contemporary sources used the names interchangeably.
+A New York Times report on a game in September 1916 referred to the club as both the Dodgers and the Superbas, though statisticians and historians now generally call that year's pennant winners the Robins.
+The program issued at Ebbets Field for the 1920 World Series billed the matchup as "Dodgers vs. Indians", although the Robins name had by then been in common use for six years.

 Uniforms

-The Dodgers' home uniform has remained relatively unchanged for 80 years.
+The Dodgers' home uniform has remained relatively unchanged since the 1930s.

 The Dodgers' uniform has remained relatively unchanged since the 1930s.
-The home jersey is white with "Dodgers" written in script across the chest in royal.
-The road jersey is gray with "Los Angeles" written in script across the chest in royal.
+The home jersey is white with "Dodgers" written in script across the chest in royal blue.
+The road jersey is gray with "Los Angeles" written in script across the chest in royal blue.
 The word "Dodgers" was first used on the front of the team's home jersey in 1933; the uniform was then white with red pinstripes and a stylized "B" on the left shoulder.
 The Dodgers also wore green outlined uniforms and green caps throughout the 1937 season but reverted to blue the following year.